prikmm/License-Plate-Detection/README.md

 I included Saturation, Exposure, and Noise in Augmentation Pipeline to solely generate more real-world data and make the model better.
 But, I was only able to achieve ***~0.91 mAP@0.5*** and ***~0.5 mAP@[.5:.95]***.
 When I added Mosaic into the pipeline, these metrics shot up like crazy.
 Now, my best model is getting ***~0.966mAP@0.5*** and ***~0.847@mAP[.5:.95]***.
 I presume adding mosaic into the pipeline generated images containing license plates of varied sizes and numbers.
 This combined with the rest 3 augmentation steps, created a very robust dataset.

 The dataset has been exported into 3 formats - YoloV5, PascalVoc & COCO and already uploaded on my google drive.
 The notebooks have been configured to download them.
+Each dataset contains ~1200 train images, 53 valid images and 53 test images each.

 #### Model Training: